The Perfect Day Trip to Salzburg from Vienna

 Planning the perfect day trip to Salzburg from Vienna does not have to be a difficult task, as this beautiful city is compact and easily explored within the confines of one day.

-Are you planning a Salzburg day trip?
+Are you planning a trip to Salzburg?
 Have any questions about this itinerary?
 Let us know in the comments!

 Like It?
 Pin It!